cockroachlabs/cockroachdb-runbook-template/monitoring-alerts/sar.md

 - Enter 1 minute interval
   `*/1 * * * * root /usr/lib64/sa/sa1 1 1`

 - Save the file.
-You are done.
 There is no need to restart `cron ` after modifying a crontable because `cron` automatically checks its crontables' mod times every minute and reloads the modified ones.

 ##### 3. Expand Default SAR Metrics Collection